-Make this easy gluten-free dessert for under $2.00, with a yield of 48!
-Read on and let us show you how to make them.
+Make this easy, gluten-free dessert for just a few dollars, with a yield of 48!
+Read on, and let us show you how to make them.

-If you’re using a recipe that leaves you with some leftover egg whites, do not wast them!
+If you’re using a recipe that leaves you with some leftover egg whites, do not waste them!
 Instead, turn them into egg white cookies!

 The main ingredients for forgotten cookies are egg whites and sugar.
 Aside from those, there are a few substitutions and variations that you can make.

 - Egg Whites – Use large eggs and make sure they are at room temperature.
 This will help these bake evenly.
 If you’re using liquid egg whites, you can substitute 4 tablespoons (or 60 ml.) in these forgotten cookies.
 Learn how to quickly get eggs to room temperature.